donno2048/nasm-quine/README.md

 - The code doesn't use `incbin` (again, this will be trivial by including the source code itself)

 - The code doesn't take any input (as it will be trivial to provide the source as input)

+- The code doesn't use interrupts (else we could just map interrupt xx to print `dw 0xcdxx` and call it)